 - Care homes should restrict all non-essential healthcare visits and reduce staff movement between homes.

-- Staff and residents should be monitored daily for possible COVID-19 symptoms.
-Ideally, each resident should be assessed twice daily for signs of fever, a cough or shortness of breath.
+- Staff and residents should be monitored regularly for possible COVID-19 symptoms.

 - Residents who have symptoms should be isolated in a single room with a separate bathroom, where possible.